juliaziqingcai/NSERC-USRA-2019/JULIACOPY/Currently_Active_Code/README.txt

 	with only confirmation sampling.

-Makefile:
+N1 Directory:
+	Contains:

+	-Makefile:
 		The Makfile for the N1.cc file.
 Options chosen for max optimization of program perfomance.

-N1.cc:
+	-N1.cc:
 		The C++ version of EstimateN.py, ported over for perfomance gains.
 		This will run 125 times faster than the Python file.
 		Should be run with the time command in terminal to really compare performance, with the following commands:
 			make
 			time /tmp/N1

-N1_Commented.cc:
+	-N1_Commented.cc:
 		A commented version of the file directly above sharing the same name.
 		Since Luis created the upgrades to the original algorithm and introduced many new tricks from C++11, there was much learning to be done, which is shown in this file with lots of comments.
 This is a separate file intended for learning purposes about both N1.cc and the options used in the Makefile.
 It is not intended to run in any way shape or form.

 N2 Directory:
 	Contains: